Nonexistence of quantum black and white hole horizons in an improved dynamic approach: Introduction

-In LQC, there exist two different quantization schemes, the so-called $\mu_o$ and $\bar\mu$ schemes, which give different representations of quantum Hamiltonian constraints and lead to different effective dynamics \cite{Ashtekar:2011ni}.
-The fundamental difference of these two approaches rises in the implementation of the minimal area gap mentioned above.
-In the $\mu_o$ scheme, each holonomy $h_k^{(\mu_o)}$ is considered as an eigenstate of the area operator, associated with the face of the elementary cell orthogonal to the $k$-th direction.
-The parameter $\mu_o$ is fixed by {requiring the corresponding eigenvalue be the minimal area gap.} As a result, $\mu_o$ is a constant in this approach \cite{Ashtekar:2003hd}.
-However, it has been shown that this quantization does not have a proper semiclassical limit, and suffers from the dependence on the length $L_o$ of the fiducial cell.
-It also lacks of consistent identified curvature scales \cite{Corichi:2009pp}.
-On the other hand, in the $\bar\mu$ scheme \cite{Ashtekar:2006wn}, the quantization of areas is referred to the physical geometries, and when shrinking a loop until the minimal area enclosed by it, one should use the physical geometry.
-Since the latter depends on the phase variables, now when calculating the holonomy $h_k^{(\bar\mu)}$, one finds that the parameter $\bar\mu$ depends on the phase variables, too.
-In the literature, this improved dynamical approach is often referred to as the $\bar\mu$ scheme, and has been shown to be the only scheme discovered so far that overcome the limitations of the $\mu_o$ scheme and is consistent with observations \cite{Ashtekar:2011ni}.
+In LQC, two different quantization schemes exist, the so-called $\mu_o$ and $\bar\mu$ schemes, which give different representations of quantum Hamiltonian constraints and lead to different effective dynamics \cite{Ashtekar:2011ni,Li:2023dwy,Agullo:2023rqq}.
+The fundamental difference between these two approaches is in the implementation of the minimal area gap mentioned above.
+In the $\mu_o$ scheme, each holonomy $h_k^{(\mu)}$ is considered as an eigenstate of the area operator associated with the face of the elementary cell orthogonal to the $k$-th direction.
+The parameter $\mu$ is fixed by {requiring the corresponding eigenvalue be the minimal area gap.} As a result, $\mu$ is a constant in this approach \cite{Ashtekar:2003hd}.
+However, it has been shown \cite{Corichi:2009pp} that this quantization does not have a proper semiclassical limit and suffers from dependence on the length $L_o$ of the fiducial cell.
+It also lacks consistent identified curvature scales.
+On the other hand, in the $\bar\mu$ scheme \cite{Ashtekar:2006wn}, the quantization of areas is referred to as the physical geometries, and when shrinking a loop until the minimal area enclosed by it, one should use the physical geometry.
+Since the latter depends on the phase space variables, when calculating the holonomy $h_k^{(\mu)}$, one finds that the parameter $\mu$ depends on the phase space variables, too.
+In the literature, this improved dynamical approach is often referred to as the $\bar\mu$ scheme, and has been shown to be the only scheme discovered so far that overcomes the limitations of the $\mu_o$ scheme and is consistent with observations \cite{Ashtekar:2011ni,Li:2023dwy,Agullo:2023rqq}.